 We have created profiles for almost every lawyer in Canada.
 Some law firms loved that we put up profiles, others were not so sure about it.
 We were the first company to create profiles with pictures for lawyers across Canada.

 We also have many lawyers signed up with us so that they can get more clients.
-Some lawyers write blogs and articles for us and add their phone numbers to them.
+Some lawyers write blogs and articles for us and add their phone numbers.
 This brings in business for them.

-It also adds value to the market, as there are more legal information articles discussing specific topics.
+It also adds value to the market, as more articles on legal information discuss specific topics.
 Much better than the marketing pieces that most law firms put out there.

-Soon we will offer the first “verified” lawyer ratings in Canada.
-That means that we will actually check if someone was a client before approving their rating.
+Soon, we will offer the first “verified” lawyer ratings in Canada.
+That means we will check if someone was a client before approving their rating.
 This will mean no more fake 1-star and 5-star reviews.
 People deserve to have better knowledge of the correct attorney to hire.

-I still want to build a law firm and raise money for it one day, maybe in the future in the United Kingdom where investors can own shares in one.
-But first, need to scale and sell Clearway Law!
+I still want to build a law firm and raise money for it one day, maybe in the future in the United Kingdom, where investors can own shares in one.
+But first, we need to scale and sell Clearway Law!

 Interview With Alistair Vigier Conclusion

-If there’s enough interest in this article, we will do another Q+A with Alistair Vigier of Clearway Law to answer the questions you pose in the comments.
+If there’s enough interest in this article, we will do another Q+A with Alistair Vigier of Clearway Law to answer your questions in the comments.
 If you want, you can also email them directly to us.
 People have a lot of positive and negative opinions about lawyer directories, and we want to hear all the opinions.